quangnd/marktrapp.com/jekyll/blog/_posts/2014-01-02-end-of-an-era.md

 ## My role

-I originally joined Bear Brook after college as an IT manager, acting as the technical liason for vendors and clients while being in charge of all of Bear Brook's on-site tech and Brandopoly's devops.
+I originally joined Bear Brook after college as an IT manager, acting as the technical liaison for vendors and clients while being in charge of all of Bear Brook's on-site tech and Brandopoly's devops.
 Eventually, I took over the development of the Brandopoly product, releasing a version for small businesses in 2009 and a rewrite of the enterprise product in 2011, replacing the now-7-year-old code base and infrastructure to a more modern, modular system.[^2] I’ve continued to work on its development since then.

 ## What’s next